 If I Built a House by Van Dusen.
 A boy designs a house (we see his drawing, and the model he’s built with Legos, Tinker Toys and cardboard).
 Then we get to tour the inside of the house he imagines.
 The Kitchen-o-Mat cooks and cleans, there’s trampolines and ball pits in the living room, and more.
 Groovy retro art, fun text for reading aloud, great flights of imagination, and great modeling of a kid with maker dreams.
 This is probably my favorite book for my kids’ inventors class!
 We read it on Build a House week.
 (Also check out If I Built a Car by Van Dusen.
 The boy imagines then builds a fabulous car, with a swimming pool, fireplace, and instant snack bar.
 We read it in Build a Car week, along with Galimoto, another great maker book about a boy in Malawi who collects scraps of wire to build a toy car.)

 Rosie Revere, Engineer by Beaty.
 Rosie dreams of being an engineer, and builds cool stuff out of trash, but then her uncle laughs at her and she stops inventing till Aunt Rose (Rosie the Riveter in her later years) comes to visit.
 They build a heli-o-cheese-copter.
 It only flies for a moment and Rosie is discouraged, till Aunt Rose says “it’s the perfect first try!
 This great flop is over, it’s time for the next”.
 They keep building together.
 (Great read for any of our Engineering classes or for Flight week, although there’s lots of other great flight books to choose from, like Violet the Pilot.)
 You might also enjoy two other books by Beaty: Iggy Peck, Architect – we read it in Bridges week and Ada Twist, Scientist.
+Her books feature a multi-ethnic classrooom of children.

 Going Places by Reynolds.
 A class is challenged to a “Going Places” contest, then all given identical go kart kits.
 Rafael is very excited about the project, and assembles the kit PERFECTLY, according to the directions.
 Then he discovers his neighbor Maya is dreamily watching birds and not building her kit.
 She builds a fabulous contraption, but it’s not a go-kart.
 She and Rafael team up to build an amazing and unique go-kart… that FLIES!
 At the end, they get an even wilder idea for what to build next!
 This is a very engaging story, not just about building but also about inventing.
 Bonus points for ethnically diverse characters and gender balance.
 Age 4 – 7.
 A good option for Build a Car theme, or Contraptions or Flight.